XinWangcs/XinWangcs.github.io/_pages/about.md

 News
 ---
+- [2025-09] One paper is accepted by NeurIPS2025 as Spotlight.
 - [2025-01] One first author paper is accepted by WWW2025 as Oral.
 One paper is accepted by IEEE TMM.
 - [2024-12] One paper is accepted by ICASSP2025.
 - [2024-11] One paper is accepted by IEEE TAC.